Your Questions About Invisalign® AnsweredOctober 12, 2022

 When dental implants aren’t for you, it’s only fitting that full or partial dentures be the next best option.
 Our Cadillac, MI, dentists have helped many individuals looking for a solution to missing teeth find confidence once again with dentures.
 If you happen to need teeth extracted prior to your dentures, we can take care of that as well.

-Here are 4 helpful tips you can try if you’re a new denture wearer.
+Here are 4 helpful tips you can try if you’re a.

-Most patients who have received dentures find that it takes an adjustment period of about 30 days to feel the most comfortable.
-Now, if you only have a partial denture that has replaced a few teeth instead of a full arch, your timeline may be quicker.
+Most patients who have receivedfind that it takes an adjustment period of about 30 days to feel the most comfortable.
+Now, if you only have a that has replaced a few teeth instead of a full arch, your timeline may be quicker.
 Inserting and removing the appliance will still take some practice regardless of the denture type.

 It’s natural to experience soreness, excessive salivation, and tight facial muscles during the first few weeks that you start wearing dentures.
 By day 14, these side effects should have lessened and regular activities like eating may start to become easier.
 Don’t feel discouraged, however, if eating or speaking still feels awkward at this point.